mdang/ga-lessons/html/LESSON.md

 * Better search engine ranking
 * Easier to read and maintain code

-> **I Do** Illustrate why you would want to use "nav" or "p" instead of "div" to describe the content
+> **I Do** Illustrate why you would want to use "p" or "article" instead of "div" to describe the content

 ```HTML
 <!-- Bad -->